Samanq/SampleProjects/CyberSecrity/CEH 312-50/README.md

 ### Action on Objectives
 Start stealing data or harming the victim's system.
 The victim system can also be used as a lunching point to perform other attacks to other victims.

+---
+## Types of hackers

+### Black Hats
+Black hat hackers are individuals who exploit computer systems, networks, or software for malicious purposes.
+Unlike white hat hackers, who work to improve security, black hat hackers engage in activities that are illegal and unethical.
+### White Hats
+White hat hackers, also known as ethical hackers, are individuals who use their hacking skills for lawful and constructive purposes.
+Their primary goal is to improve the security of systems, networks, and applications by identifying and fixing vulnerabilities.
+### Gray Hats
+Gray hat hackers are individuals who operate in the gray area between ethical (white hat) and unethical (black hat) hacking.
+Their actions can be both beneficial and harmful, and they often do not follow strict ethical guidelines.
+### Suicide Hackers
+Suicide hackers are individuals who carry out cyber attacks with the intention of causing significant harm or disruption, often without regard for the consequences to themselves.
+Unlike most hackers who aim to avoid detection and potential legal repercussions, suicide hackers are typically motivated by a cause, ideology, or a desire for revenge, and they accept or even anticipate being caught.
+### Script Kiddies
+Script kiddies are individuals, usually with limited technical skills and knowledge, who use pre-written scripts or programs developed by others to carry out hacking activities or cyber attacks.
+They typically lack a deep understanding of the underlying technology or the intricate workings of the software.

+### Spy Hackers, Cyber Terrorists and State Sponsored Hackers
+Spy hackers, also known as cyber-terrorists or state-sponsored hackers, are individuals or groups that engage in cyber activities with the backing or support of nation-states, or driven by ideological, political, or military goals.
+These hackers are typically well-resourced and highly skilled.<br>
+Spy hackers could be hired by rival business and other individuals to steal intellectual properties. <br>
+Stated Sponsored hackers are hired by governments to obtain information from other countries.

+---

+## Hacktivism
+Hacktivism is a form of activism that uses hacking techniques to promote political, social, or ideological causes.
+Hacktivists leverage their technical skills to challenge, criticize, or disrupt systems they perceive as unjust, corrupt, or oppressive.
+We can refer to **Anonymous**, **LulzSec** and **WikiLeaks** groups as an example.

+## Hacking Definition

+Exploiting a systems vulnerabilities and security controls to gain access to system resources and features, outside the creator's original purpose.<br>

+---

+## The Attack Phases

+### Reconnaissance
+...
+#### Passive
+No direct interaction with the target.
+#### Active
+Direct interaction with the target.
+### Scanning
+### Gaining Access
+### Maintaining Access
+### Clearing Tracks

+---

+## Levels of Defense
+### Policies, Processes and Awareness
+### Physical
+### Perimeter
+### Network
+### Host
+### Application
+### Data
+---

+## Risk Levels
+### Extreme
+### High
+### Medium
+### Low